S2310053/GRA4152/README.md

 # GRA4152
-Final Project-GRA41522 OOP with Python-Autumn 2025
+Final Project solution for the course GRA41522 OOP with Python performed in Autumn 2025